vasilurumovv/cdk-vanity-numbers/README.md

 #### Issue with claiming phone number in Amazon Connect

 I had problem with claiming a phone number.
 For some reason I am not able to claim a number in Amazon Connect.
 Altough, I have no claimed numbers, Despite the fact that I have none phone numbers claimed, I constantly get feedback that I have reached the maximum of claimed numbers.
-For that reason I will hardcode the phoneNumber in my Lambda function until I contact support and fix that issue.
+For that reason I will hardcode the phoneNumber in my Lambda function to simulate invoking the function with param from Contact Flow.
+This will be temporary until I contact support and fix that issue.

 The Hard Coded Phone Number I have used for testing: